Skip to main content

 The exposure of children to violence is a national epidemic that affects an estimated 46-million children in the United States.
 No matter where the violence occurs, at home, school, or in the community, exposure to violence is a uniquely traumatic experience for children with consequences that can last a lifetime.

-Recognizing this troublesome reality, prosecutors within the Children Exposed to Violence Unit are devoted to ensuring the safety and well-being of children through not only prosecution, but also prevention, intervention and educational programs.
+Recognizing this troublesome reality, staff within the Children Exposed to Violence Unit are devoted to ensuring the safety and well-being of children through prevention, intervention and educational programs, while the Special Victims Unit focuses on prosecuting violent crimes.

 Children Exposed to Violence and the REACH Team